 The mountain was named after him 15 years after he passed away in 1890 by I.C.
 Russell of the U.S. Geological Survey.

 12. Canada’s Prime Minister once had a plan to rename the mountain

-Former Prime Minister Pierre Trudeau, the father of Justin Trudeau who became Prime Minister later on, died in the year 2000.
-The Prime Minister that succeeded him, Jean Chrétien, who was a good friend of Trudeau, made a suggestion of changing the name of the mountain to “Mount Trudeau.”
+Former Prime Minister Pierre Trudeau, the father of Justin Trudeau who became Prime Minister, later on, died in the year 2000.
+The Prime Minister that succeeded him, Jean Chrétien, who was a good friend of Trudeau, suggested changing the name of the mountain to “Mount Trudeau.”

 This didn’t go too well as he received opposition from inhabitants of Yukon, mountaineers, geologists, Trudeau’s political critics, and many other Canadians (which means just about everybody), and the suggestion was quickly shelved.